 Fast forward on our final week, we were ready (at least I think my parents were) to get back home in the Philippines when suddenly my uncle and aunt decided to have a last minute three-day vacation at Cornwall.
 Located at the south-west tip of England and bordered in the east by River Tamar.

 I thought I have already seen most of the beautiful places in England.
 But to my surprise, I never thought to see another tourist spot which in some way closely reminded me of my beloved country, Philippines.
 Mainly because of its nature aesthetics and serene beaches.
 It’s a 4-hour continuous drive from where my uncle lives which is in Basingstoke and 5 hours if you’re travelling from London by driving.
 The trip could be really exhausting but the scenes along the way were really pretty and we have not encountered a long, torturous traffic at all while travelling there so, for me, it’s okay to sit at the back of the car and be like an excited puppy patiently waiting to hear the navigator of my uncle say, “You have arrived at your destination”.

 We stayed at The Blue Room in Newquay, a very cozy, summer vibe-themed (which was very ironic during the time we went since the weather was super cold!) bed and breakfast.
 The accommodation is within the budget, the rooms are nice and clean which is the most important.
 Plus, the owner is very friendly and approachable.
 She even helped us out in arranging our itinerary for our trips!

-So, here are the top five awesome things that we have tried and the places that we have been in Cornwall which anyone may attempt to do on their itinerary whether you are travelling with your family, friends or special someone:
+So, here are the awesome things to do in Cornwall that we have tried and the places that we have been in Cornwall which anyone may attempt to do on their itinerary whether you are travelling with your family, friends or special someone: